Spondias dulcis

 Growing

-New plants can be grown from seed, but fruit quality is highly variable among the different varieties, with unpredictable results from seedling derived trees.
+New plants can be grown from seed, but fruit quality is highly variable among the different varieties, with unpredictable results from seedling-derived trees.
 Vegetative propagation is usually practised to give more predictable results, with cuttings, air-layering (circumposing) and grafting techniques all showing promising results.

-Performs best on deep, rich, free-draining loam, sandy-loam and loamy-sand soils of a moderately acid to slightly alkaline nature, generally with a pH of 6.0 to 7.5, and on sites with full sun exposure.
+Performs best on deep, rich, free-draining loam, sandy loam, and loamy sand soils of a moderately acid to slightly alkaline nature, generally with a pH of 6.0 to 7.5, and on sites with full sun exposure.
 Although the tree is also known to grow and fruit on limestone or alkaline soils (with a pH of 8.0 or higher), it is more likely to suffer from nutritional disorders.

 Problem features